 Related reading: Of relationship goals, supermoons and a husband who laughs at you

 On one occasion, I invited my friend’s parents for dinner.
 We were in the middle of our meal when I sensed a pair of eyes staring at me.
 I spotted a rat sitting in a corner as if mocking me.
 Unmindful of my guests, I shouted and climbed onto the dining table.
 My guests with their mouths full of food and wide open were gawking at me, wondering if I was possessed by some spirit.
-By the time I recovered to explain my unusual behavior, the rat had escaped through the front door!
+By the time I recovered to explain my unusual behaviour, the rat had escaped through the front door!
 Before leaving, my friend’s father said quietly, “The solution to this rat menace is a carpenter.”
 I gave him a puzzled look and he explained that a carpenter can nail wooden planks on the doors to plug the gaps and holes, to keep the rats out.

 Our next destination was Kochi.
 God’s own country is well known for its flora and fauna.
 We thought the best place to experience them in full glory was Thekkady.
 Accompanied by my sister and my husband, we headed towards the forest resort fully equipped with a camera and trekking gear.
 On reaching there, we hired a guide and started our two-hour trek into the forest.
 A day before our arrival, there had been heavy showers, which had made the ground damp.
 We were advised to smear tobacco powder on our legs and were given special socks to prevent leeches from attacking us.
 As our trek progressed, the guide was pointing towards some rare flowers and insects found in the forest.
 At one point, he stopped in his tracks and turned towards us.
 I was directly behind him.
 “See, these are leeches whose staple food is human blood,” the guide said.
 That’s when I realised that his index finger was pointing towards my leg.
 Ten to 15 leeches were climbing my leg with abandon!
 It seemed that I was their preferred lunch for the day!